darleison-rodrigues/severino/README.md

 *   **Dynamic Discovery:** New tools can be registered at runtime, allowing for flexible expansion of CLI capabilities.
 *   **Intelligent Tool Selection & Chaining:** The AI can select the most appropriate tool(s) for a given task and chain multiple tool calls to achieve complex goals.
 *   **Tool Adapters:** Generic adapters enable interaction with diverse environments, including local shell commands and remote APIs.

-### 4. Cloud & RAG Integration Points

-Severino is designed to integrate with robust cloud backends and secure knowledge management systems.

-*   **Cloudflare Workers Backend:** The CLI can interact with Cloudflare Workers-based services for API key validation, business logic, data ingestion, and RAG orchestration.
-*   **Secure RAG System:** Facilitates querying and integrating responses from Retrieval Augmented Generation (RAG) systems, ensuring context-aware and privacy-preserving access to knowledge bases.

 ## Command-Line Interface (CLI) Commands